cks2903/FromFabaBaseToGWAS/EMMA200EMMAX+FarmCPU/README.md

 ##Step 1-12 takes place on the GenomeDK cluster

-##The local environments needed are "Rprogram" which contains R with all dependencies installed, and "myproject" which contains python 2 installed
+##The local environments needed are "Rprogram" which contains R with all dependencies installed, and "myproject" which contains python 2 installed with the following version of numpy: 1.11.3 and the following version of scipy: 1.2.0.

 ##Activate all .sh scripts by typing chmod u+x name.sh